 - VPNs and public proxies also often get blocked, especially the well-known or free ones that show up on blocklists.

-PerimeterX uses huge internal lists (and probably outside data too, but we'll never know) to give each IP a reputation score.
+PerimeterX uses large internal datasets (likely combined with external data) to give each IP a reputation score.
 If your IP has been used for scraping, spamming, or other automated stuff before, that score drops.
 Even a "clean" IP can go bad fast if you send too many requests too quickly.

 How to deal with IP filtering